Purpose of the Award

 1. The quality, originality and significance of the proposed research;

 2. The applicant's financial need - the status of the applicant (as full-time/part-time/unwaged) as well as the HDI rating of the applicant's country of residence.

 3. The importance of attendance at the conference for furthering the music education contributions of the delegate concerned, and the likelihood of the applicant being unable to obtain funding from other sources.

-All applications will be considered by the ISME Awards Panel chaired by the President or nominee (for 2018 this is former ISME President Margaret Barrett).
+All applications will be considered by the ISME Awards Panel chaired by the President or nominee.
 Applicants will be informed normally within four weeks of the closing date of the outcome and must advise the panel in writing of their acceptance of an offer of award within 7 days of the receipt of the letter of award.
 The decision of the panel is final, and the Society regrets that it is unable to enter into any correspondence regarding its decision.
 Each application is treated individually on its merits; hence previous applicants are not precluded from applying (although previous recipients of awards are).

 Gillian Howell (Australia)